dwarvesf/playground/_memo/six-things-i-extracted-from-design-thinking.md

 * Data doesn’t have to be scary, as long as we can make sense of it with the right method and the right tool.
 * Multiple perspectives allow us to see things at a more complete level.
 That’s where we discover hidden problems and opportunities.
 * There is no final solution to anything.
 Things change, our solutions should too.

-How is your experience with Design Thinking?
-Join our [Discord](https://discord.gg/Ffarda5FD9) and let us know!

-If there are any topics you would like us to cover next, send us a message at [minhtk@dwarvesv.com](mailto:minhtk@dwarvesv.com)

-Thank you for taking the time.